top of page

 While a stipend is an attractive feature for an internship, do not base your decision solely on the money you are offered.
 Many opportunities are fully funded, which means that you do not have to undertake any costs (be it travel or residence).
 Find opportunities that align with your career and educational goals, not just the amount of stipend they offer.

-If an internship requires a fee, then you should understand why that is the case and whether the offerings are valuable for you given your skills, experience, and ultimate goals.
+If an internship requires a fee, you should understand why that is the case and whether the offerings are valuable, given your skills, experience, and goals.
 For instance, if this is your first internship and you want more guidance on what it means to be ‘job ready’ and a program provides that along with an internship, it may be worthwhile for you to consider it.

 Along with these factors, you should ensure that the internship you are applying for is in a field or subject that you are truly interested in.

-Now that you know what to look out for, here are 10 great online internships for high school students in 2024-2025!
+Now that you know what to look out for, here are 9 great online internships for high schoolers!

 Cost: No stipend provided